Crush injury, tendon tear, breaks and fractures, Oh my!

 Sprains or tearing of a ligament can occur at a joint, most common on the outside of the ankle.
 Usually, a person will roll onto the outside of the foot and the ligaments of the ankle are torn.
-Most often, conservative treatment including rest, ice, elevation, immobilization and compression will heal the sprain in roughly three weeks.
+Most often, conservative treatment such as rest, ice, elevation, immobilization, and compression will heal the sprain in roughly three weeks.
 More severe sprains may require surgery to repair the torn ligaments.
-This is done to maintain strength and motion to a joint.
+This is done to maintain the strength and motion of a joint.

 There are two types of tendon injuries:

-1. Intra Tendon tear- this occurs over time due to excess stress or strain on a tendon and poor walking mechanics where the tendons are working over time to align the foot and lower leg.
-This treatment involves immobilization, orthotic management for realignment of the foot when you walk, physical therapy and long term tendonitis can respond with PRP injections.
+1. Intra tendon tear- this occurs over time due to excess stress or strain on a tendon and poor walking mechanics where the tendons are working overtime to align the foot and lower leg.
+Intra Tendon tear treatment involves immobilization, orthotic management for realignment of the foot when you walk, physical therapy, and long-term tendonitis can respond with PRP injections.

 2. Rupture- A rupture is seen when the tendon actually breaks in half.
 Usually from trauma such as an object cutting into the foot and slicing a tendon or during sports.
-It is common for an Achilles tendon to rupture in the back of the heel and this is corrected by surgical repair.
+It is common for an Achilles tendon to rupture in the back of the heel and this can be corrected with surgical repair.
 Recovery ranges between three to twelve weeks.